Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Method

 As shown in Fig.~\ref{fig:method}, given a sequence of $K$ meshes, we start by rendering the mesh at $V$ predefined, uniformly sampled camera poses to obtain multi-view depth images (denoted as $\{D_{1,1},...,D_{1,K}, D_{2,1} ..., D_{V, K}\}$), which serve as the geometric conditions.
 To generate textures for each mesh, we initialize $V\times K$ noise images sampled from a Normal distribution (denoted as $\{ \latent^{1,1},...,\latent^{1,K}, \latent^{2,1},...,\latent^{V,K} \}$).
 Additionally, we initialize an extra noise map sequence $\{\latent_b^{1},...,\latent_b^{K}\}$ for the backgrounds learning.
 This noise map corresponds to the texture of a plane mesh that is composited with the foreground object at each diffusion step (See Sec.~\ref{sec:muliframe}).
 Next, for each view $v\in \{1,...,V\}$, we apply the video diffusion model~\citep{lin2024ctrladapter} discussed in Sec.~\ref{sec:prelim} to simultaneously denoise all latents and obtain multi-frame consistent images as $\{I^{1,v},...,I^{K,v}\}=\calb{C}(\{D_{1,v},...,D_{K, v}\}, \calb{P})$, where $\calb{P}$ is the provided text prompt.
 Finally, we un-project and aggregate all denoised multi-view images for each mesh to formulate temporally consistent UV textures.

-However, applying the video diffusion model independently to each camera view often results in multi-view inconsistencies.
-Inspired by~\citep{liu2023text,huo2024texgen,zhang2024clay}, we aggregate the multi-view latents of each mesh in the UV space at every diffusion step.
-We then render multi-view consistent latents for the subsequent denoising steps.
-To simultaneously generate a dynamic background and fully exploit prior in the video diffusion model, we composite the rendered foreground latents with the background latents at each diffusion step.
-This aggregation process is discussed in detail in Sec.~\ref{sec:texaggr}.
+Applying the video diffusion model independently to each camera view often results in multi-view inconsistencies.
+Inspired by~\citep{liu2023text,huo2024texgen,zhang2024clay}, we aggregate the multi-view latents of each mesh in the UV space to merge observations across different views at each denoising step, and then render latent from the latent texture to ensure multi-view consistency.
+Furthermore, we composite the rendered foreground latents with the background latents at each diffusion step (discussed in Sec.~\ref{sec:texaggr}), which is essential to exploit prior in the video diffusion model (see Fig.~\ref{fig:ablation_bg}).
 Nonetheless, such a simple aggregation method introduces blurriness in the final results.
 In Sec.~\ref{sec:muliframe}, we analyze the underlying causes and propose a simple yet effective method to enhance the denoising process.
-Additionally, we create and leverage a reference UV to handle self-occlusions and further improve temporal consistency in Sec.~\ref{sec:texblend}.
+Additionally, we create a reference UV to handle self-occlusions and further improve temporal consistency in Sec.~\ref{sec:texblend}.